Jerry de Vos

 First perspective drawing at the age of 6.

 I have always been curious how things work.

 a 90's kid.

 Always busy thinking of new, strange, beautiful and fun ideas.
-Solar panels in power poles, wireless USB-sticks or changing waste in a way of voting.
+Transforming a shippingcontainer to a workspace, making sheets from recycled plastic or changing waste in a way of voting.
 Go to case

 At a regular day my minds has lots of ideas, but which one is the best?
 Which one is plausible?
 By making proofs of concepts ideas can change into inventions.
 There is noting that says more as a real physical object, proving its use and letting the idea speak for itself.
 Go to case